Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Real data applications

 In this application, we analyse the \texttt{rotterdam} data set \citep{royston:2013} from the \texttt{survival} R package.
 This data set contains information about the survival of $n=2982$ breast cancer patients, from which $1272$ died within the maximum follow-up period ($19.3$ years).
 It is known that some of these patients received hormonal treatment, chemotherapy, and/or surgical treatment.
 We expect that the evolution of the population hazard function over time to depend on the response to the treatments and the natural immunological response.
 Thus, we model the survival times using the hazard-response model \eqref{eq:hazardresponse}.
 The minimum survival time in this data set is $45$ days, thus, we do not expect to have information about the initial conditions $h_0$ and $q_0$.
 We have verified this assumption by fitting the model where the initial conditions are assumed to be unknown parameters, and we found that the posteriors are virtually the same as the priors, indicating weak identifiability \citep{cole:2020} of $h_0$ and $q_0$.
 Consequently, we fix these values using prior knowledge.
 Indeed, fixing the initial conditions in ODE models to some reasonable values is a common practice \citep{simpson:2022}.
 It is known that the prognosis of breast cancer is relatively good compared to other cancers, and that the mortality rate during the first few months is very low.
 Based on this prior information, we assume that the survival probability at one month $\Delta t = 1/12$ is $S(\Delta t) \approx 0.999$.
 Then, we use the approximation

 To define the initial condition on $q$, we use that treatment does not usually start at the beginning of follow-up.
 Thus, the response on reducing the hazard function should be small at the beginning of follow-up, and we fix this value at $q_0=10^{-6}$.
+One could also assign prior distributions to the initial conditions $h_0$ and $q_0$, as long as they are consistent with these values.
+As a sensitivity analysis, we provide such implementation in the software provided on our GitHub repositories (\url{https://github.com/FJRubio67/ODESurv} and \url{https://github.com/andreschristen/ODESurv}), where we show that very similar results are obtained with both approaches.

-Figure \ref{fig:rott_h_post} shows the posterior predictive hazard, survival, and ``response'' functions.
+Figure \ref{fig:rott_h_post} shows the posterior predictive hazard, survival, and ``response'' functions, as well as a comparison against a B-spline estimator of the hazard (using the \texttt{bshazard} R package, with 3 degrees of freedom).
 Note how the hazard function exhibits an increasing behaviour during the first 2 to 3 years and then decreases and stabilises at a constant value.
 Interestingly, the equilibrium state is inferred and neither $h$ nor $q$ go to zero.
 That is, a constant asymptotic hazard $h^*$ is predicted for this data set (see Section~\ref{subsec:HT}).
 This coincides nicely with previous studies on the evolution of the population hazard function associated with breast cancer patients \citep{royston:2002}.
 The posterior probability of the equilibrium state may be easily calculated, by checking if $h^* >0, q^*>0$ and $D>0$ at each iteration of the MCMC.
 All of our iterations resulted in equilibrium, from an effective sample size of 800.
-Moreover, the posterior distribution for $h^*$ is presented in Figure~\ref{fig:rott_h_post}(c)
+Moreover, the posterior distribution for $h^*$ is presented in Figure~\ref{fig:rott_h_post}(c).
+Figure~\ref{fig:rott_h_post}(d) illustrates the large variability of the B-splines estimator of the hazard function compared to the hazard-response model.
+The ``wiggliness'' of the B-splines estimator of the hazard function complicates making precise epidemiological statements about the evolution of the disease.
+Finally, we compare the fit of the hazard-response model against the Weibull and Power Generalised Weibull (PGW, 3 parameters) distributions using BIC

+where $k=4$, the total number of unknown parameters, and $n$ is the sample size.
+The corresponding BICs are $9638.3, 9572.0$, for the Weibull and PGW distributions, respectively, and $9561.0$ for the hazard-response model.
+Thus, the BIC clearly favours the proposed ODE model.